MPAS Admission Requirements

 - Three letters of recommendation/evaluation.
 At least one of these must be from a practicing Physician Assistant.

-- If enrolling from a non-regionally accredited institution, GRE cumulative minimum test score of 300 is required.
+- If enrolling from a non-regionally accredited institution, a cumulative GRE minimum test combined verbal/quantitative score of 300 taken within the last 5 years is required.
 (Trine's designated Institutional CASPA GRE code is 7343.)

 - All applicants must meet the technical standards.

 - All applicants must be a US citizen or legal resident.